- Educational Partnerships Manager

-Kayla is International Projects Manager (Maternity Cover) until October 2020.
-Previous roles at Bath Spa University have included Postdoctoral Research Fellow in Research and Graduate Affairs (2016-2017) and Research Fellow in Design History on the AHRC/Design Council project, 'Bristol & Bath by Design' (2015-2016).
-Before returning to Bath Spa University in October 2019, Kayla was Adjunct Assistant Professor of Irish Studies and History at Queens College, City University of New York (CUNY) and Adjunct Assistant Professor of Art History at CUNY Queensborough Community College (2017-2019).
+Kayla is Educational Partnerships Manager at Bath Spa University, working with the Associate Pro-Vice-Chancellor for Educational Partnerships.
+Previous roles at Bath Spa University have included Creative Producer for TRACE (2020), International Projects Manager (2019-20), Postdoctoral Research Fellow in Research and Graduate Affairs (2016-17), and Research Fellow in Design History on the AHRC/Design Council project, 'Bristol & Bath by Design' (2015-16).
+Before returning to Bath Spa University in October 2019, Kayla was Adjunct Assistant Professor of Irish Studies and History at Queens College, City University of New York (CUNY) and Adjunct Assistant Professor of Art History at CUNY Queensborough Community College (2017-19).

-From a research standpoint, Kayla is an interdisciplinary researcher in history, art history, visual and material culture, cultural policy, museums, and heritage, exploring the things (objects, art, experiences, memories) that people create, commemorate, carry, and conserve.
-Current research focuses on a couple of different strands related to this, including constructions of identity in commemorative material culture in the Early Modern and Modern periods and the revival of explicitly ‘Irish’ imagery in art and visual culture from Northern Ireland, Ireland, and across the Irish Diaspora.
+From a research standpoint, Kayla is an interdisciplinary researcher in history, art history, visual and material culture, knowledge exchange, and cultural policy, exploring the things (objects, art, experiences, memories) that people create, commemorate, carry, and conserve.
+Current research focuses on a couple of different strands related to this, including collective memory and identity formation in Irish and Northern Irish art and material culture, with particular focus on periods of revival, and knowledge exchange between the university and arts and cultural sector.
 She has also carried out extensive research on the history of design in the Bristol and Bath region from the Early Modern period to the present, including the relationship between design history and place identity in the South West of England and further afield.

 - PhD, Ulster University, Belfast